glycerine/rpc25519/README.md

 Three transports are available: TLS-v1.3 over TCP, plain TCP, and QUIC which uses TLS-v1.3 over UDP.

-QUIC is so much faster than even plain TCP, it should probably be your default choice.

 How to KYC or Know Your Clients
 ------------------------